The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/7-rest-crud-api.md

   }
 };
 ```
-{% endcode %}
-{% endtab %}
-{% endtabs %}

-With the server controller and the fetch helper both built, we can quickly test by hard-coding a call in `main.js`:
+With the server controller and the fetch helper both built, we can quickly test by importing the helper and hard-coding a call in `main.js`:

 {% code title="frontend/src/main.js" %}
 ```js